phetsims/molecule-polarity/doc/model.md

 # Molecule Polarity - model description

+This is a high-level description of the model used in Molecule Polarity.
+It's intended for audiences that are not necessarily technical.

 ## 2D Model

 The "Two Atoms" and "Three Atoms" screens use a 2D model.